Drug and Alcohol Addiction In Cape Coral, Florida

-One particular substance abuse issue in Cape Coral is the high rate of excessive drinking.
-In Cape Coral’s Lee County, 65% of residents self-reported as current drinkers and 26.8% reported drinking excessively, including heavy drinking and binge drinking (having 4 or more drinks in under 2 hours for women or having 5 or more drinks in under 2 hours for men).
-Because people are often afraid to reveal their drinking habits – even anonymously – it is likely that rates of excessive drinking are even higher for Lee County.
+In a list of cities with the highest alcohol consumption, Cape Coral ranks number 32 of 50 with an average of 23.2% of adults engaging in heavy or binge drinking (4 or more drinks for women, 5 or more for men over the course of 2 hours).
+Because people are often afraid to reveal their drinking habits – even anonymously – it is likely that rates of excessive drinking are even higher within Lee County, of which Cape Coral is part.
 In 2016, 1 in 20 residents self-reported drunk driving in the past month – a significant increase from 2014.
 36% of respondents reported alcohol as being the most problematic substance of abuse in the county.

 You hear about people, like literally their skin is peeling right off of their body.
 It’s almost like they’re burning from the inside out.
 Your breathing mechanisms can stop.
 Your ability to function and your thought process is completely altered by these medications.